Mastering Async Iteration in JavaScript with Array.fromAsync()

 console.log(doubled); // [20, 40, 60]

-π¦ Comparison with for await...of
+📦 Comparison with for await...of

-provides excellent support for async iteration, it requires more boilerplate:
+While for await...of provides excellent support for async iteration, it requires more boilerplate:

 let output = [];